imagidan/Jetson-Carrier-Board/README.md

 This carrier board supports Jetson Nano, Xavier NX and the upcoming Orin NX.

-It is meant to be a lightweight carrier board for a drone.
+It is a lightweight carrier board for a drone.